boschni/json-merger/README.md

 #### Merging with other files

-The `$merge` operation is often used in conjunction with the `$import` operation to merge with other files from out the JSON itself.
+The `$merge` operation is often used with the `$import` operation to merge other files from within the JSON itself.

 **javascript**